fmarino-ipzs/eid-it-wallet-docs/docs/en/relying-party-instance.rst

   2. Generates the :ref:`Relying Party Key Binding Request` in the form of a JWT.
 This JWT includes ``key_attestation``, ``hardware_signature``, ``nonce``, ``hardware_key_tag``, and ``cnf`` (representing ``key_pub``); it is signed using ``key_priv``.
   3. Sends the signed :ref:`Relying Party Key Binding Request` JWT as an ``assertion`` parameter in the body of an HTTP request to the :ref:`Relying Party Key Binding Endpoint`.

-**Step 12:** The :ref:`Relying Party Key Binding Endpoint` evaluates the Key Binding Request and performs the following checks:
+**Step 12:** The Relying Party Backend evaluates the Key Binding Request and performs the following checks:

   1. The request includes all required HTTP header parameters as defined in :ref:`Relying Party Key Binding Request`.
   2. The signature of the Key Binding Request is valid and verifiable using the provided ``jwk``.